lbaral/TSQL/README.md

 Partition BY           - TO compute aggreggate totals (subtotals) for groups while using window function
                        - Contrast to group by where non aggregated columns are specified, in partition by we specify the columns.
+SUM (Sales YTD) OVER ( [ProductID, [OrderQty])

+Subqueries        - there is limitation with Window function which can be used in select or order by

+                  -  so to apply filter in where clause subqueries are needed